stfab/my-website/privacy-policy.md

 After completion of the contract, your data will be restricted for further processing and deleted after the expiry of tax and commercial retention periods of 10 years, unless you have expressly consented to further use of your data.
 If no contract has been concluded with you, the data will be deleted after your request has been completed, unless there is a legal obligation to retain it.

-## 5 Data transfer to payroll accountants
+## 5. Data transfer to payroll accountants

 If there is a contractual relationship between you and me as a result of which payments are made and documented by means of invoices, I will pass on personal data that is stated on the invoices you have issued to a tax consultancy office that also handles the bookkeeping for me, among other things.

 This usually involves data such as:
 * name, address
-* Telephone number, if applicable
+* telephone number, if applicable
 * services received
 * VAT ID
-* Payment information such as IBAN, BIC, name of the credit institution
+* payment information such as IBAN, BIC, name of the credit institution

 The data is passed on on the basis of Art.
 6 para.
 1c GDPR and Art.
 6 para.
 1f GDPR, compliance with legal obligations to pay taxes and my legitimate interest in correct accounting.